ministryofjustice/laa-crown-court-proceeding/README.md

 1. Go through with this [Java Developer On-boarding Check List](https://dsdmoj.atlassian.net/wiki/spaces/ASLST/pages/3738468667/Java+Developer+Onboarding+Check+List/) and complete all tasks.
 2. Request a team member to be added to the repository.
-3. Create a GPG (more detail further down on the page) key and create a PR.
-Someone from the team will approve the PR.
-4. This is a document to outline the general guideline [Developer Guidelines](https://dsdmoj.atlassian.net/wiki/spaces/ASLST/pages/3896049821/Developer+Guidelines).
+3. This is a document to outline the general guideline [Developer Guidelines](https://dsdmoj.atlassian.net/wiki/spaces/ASLST/pages/3896049821/Developer+Guidelines).

 ### Pre-requisites